roncterry/lab_env_tools/README.md

 - If the VM has snapshots, the snapshot definition files will be moved into a `snapshots` subdirectory of the VM's directory and the VMs definition file in the VM's directory will be updated to point to the snapshot definition files in their new location.

-- If the VM uses UEFI booting, the EFI variables file will be moved into an `nvram` subdirectory fo the VM's directory and the VM's definition file in the VM's directory will be updated to point to the new location fo this file.
+- If the VM uses UEFI booting, the EFI variables file will be moved into an `nvram` subdirectory of the VM's directory and the VM's definition file in the VM's directory will be updated to point to the new location of this file.

   (IMPORTANT: The current registered version of the VM will NOT be updated to point to these files (snapshots and EFI variables) an must either be manually updated using `virsh edit` or the VM must be unregistered (`virsh delete`) and reregistered (`virsh define <path_to_vm_definition_file>`) for those files to be used.)

 - If the VM has a TPM device, the TMP file will be copied into a `tpm/<tpm_version>/` subdirectory of the VM's directory.
 As TMP uses an external application (`swtpm`) to provide the TPM device and this location is not specified in the VM's definition file this cannot be updated in the VM's definition file.
-When restoring the VM this file must be coped back into the location where the `swtpm` applciation can access it (i.e. `/var/lib/libvirt/swtpm/<VM_UUID>/`).
-(Note: If you use the `restore_vm.sh` or `install_lab_env.sh` script to resotre/install the VM they will ensure the TPM file gets copied there for you.()
+When restoring the VM this file must be coped back into the location where the `swtpm` application can access it (i.e. `/var/lib/libvirt/swtpm/<VM_UUID>/`).
+(Note: If you use the `restore_vm.sh` or `install_lab_env.sh` script to restore/install the VM they will ensure the TPM file gets copied there for you.()

 The backup archive of the VM will then contain these snapshot definition, EFI variable and TMP files along with the other VM config files and disk images.

-By default VM archives are created using p7zip with the compression format of LZMA2.
-This can be overridden at the command line using the .
+By default, VM archives are created using p7zip with the compression format of LZMA2.
+This can be overridden at the command line supplying the `<archive_format>` as the last argument.

 The supported archive formats are:

 | Archive Format | Description                                                |
 | -------------- | ---------------------------------------------------------- |